judexzhu/knowledgebase/Software:-FreeIPA.md

 ipa group-add-member siteadmins --users=wflinstone
 ```

-Add a role for the `siteadmins` usergroup
+Add a role for the `siteadmins` usergroup.
+Each role contains configurable amount of privileges available to a designated user or group.
 ```
 [root@ipa ~]# ipa role-add --desc="site admins" siteadmin
 ----------------------